-- Always follow your physician's orders and the nurse's instructions regarding whether you must stay in bed or require assistance to go to the bathroom. - When you need assistance, use your call light by your bed or in the bathroom and wait for the nurse/assistant to arrive to help you. - Remain lying or seated while waiting for assistance.
+- Always follow your physician's orders and the nurse's instructions regarding whether you must stay in bed or require assistance to go to the bathroom. - When you need assistance, use your call light by your bed or in the bathroom and wait for the nurse/assistant to arrive to help you.
+It is our policy to take you to the bathroom and stay with you and monitor you while you are in the bathroom.
+Studies show that over half of all falls happen when patients are trying to, or using the bathroom.
+Falling in the bathroom can result in serious injuries, even death, due to the hard surfaces. - Remain lying or seated while waiting for assistance.
 Please, be patient, someone will answer your call as promptly as possible. - Ask the nurse for help if you feel dizzy or weak getting out of bed.
 Remember you are more likely to faint or feel dizzy after sitting or lying for a long time.
 If you must get up without waiting for help, sit in bed for a period of time before standing.
 Then rise carefully and slowly begin to walk. - It is recommended you wear rubber-soled or crepe-soled slippers or shoes whenever you walk in the hospital.
-If you do not presently have any, a pair of slipper socks with a non-skid bottom will be provided. - Walk slowly & carefully when out of bed.
+Non-skid socks will be provided if needed. - Walk slowly & carefully when out of bed.
 Do not lean or support yourself on rolling objects such as I.V. poles or your bedside table. - Never attempt to get off of a stretcher or out of a wheelchair unaided.
 Unless brakes are engaged they are very unstable, and will roll freely away from you. - Do not tamper with side rails or restraints that may be in use.
 If restraints need adjustment, ask your nurse.
-Side rails & restraints are reminders to stay in bed & are designed to ensure your safety. - Family members & visitors should make sure that phone, call bell, water, & personal items are within sight & reach of the patient before leaving the room.
-It may help to leave the bathroom light on also. - Keep your nurse & doctor informed on how you are feeling.
+Side rails & restraints are reminders to stay in bed & are designed to ensure your safety. - Keep your nurse & doctor informed on how you are feeling.
 If you feel weak, dizzy, or unsteady, let them know.